ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 # Overview

-The main purpose of this lab is to practice, as pairs, a few skills involving Python, Linux, and github.
+The main purpose of this lab is to practice, as pairs, a few skills involving Python, Linux, and GitHub.

 # Partner structure for {{page.num}}